Portsmouth 1-0 Cardiff City

 However, the Bluebirds fought back admirably and could have equalised straight away through Kevin McNaughton; but the right-back steered his effort wide at the far post.
 Dutch defender Glenn Loovens then claimed he had equalised on the stroke of half-time but his looping chip was ruled out for a blatant handball, by the same player, in the build-up.

-Pompey started much better in the second-half.
+Pompey began better in the second-half.
 Diarra continued to run the midfield and once again launched an attack, combining with Niko Kranjcar, that ended with Kanu missing another sitter.

 With things beginning to look bleak for Cardiff, manager David Jones introduced one of Britain's hottest young properties into the match in Aaron Ramsey.
 The 17-year-old took to the pitch to a huge cheer from the Bluebirds fans as he became the second youngest player to play in an FA Cup final.

-Manchester United and Liverpool, amongst others, have already been linked with the winger and for the next ten minutes the Cup Final became Ramsey-watch.
+Manchester United, Liverpool and Arsenal, amongst others, have already been linked with the winger and for the next ten minutes the Cup Final became Ramsey-watch.

 However, the starlet struggled to find his feet early on and after his first few touches the attention drifted back to the game as a whole.